Daniel-Tran3/CSE_151A_Project/README.md

 **Normalization**\
 Normalization of numerical fields like price and square feet ensured consistency across the dataset, preventing scale differences from skewing our models' performance.
 This uniformity was crucial for models sensitive to feature scale, enabling them to learn more effectively from the data.
+We also converted all weekly prices to what the price would be per-month, to ensure that all apartments were measured on the same scale.

 **Outlier Management**\
 Outlier management was also a key consideration.
 We carefully analyzed price and square footage for outliers, employing strategies such as capping or removal to mitigate their impact.
 This approach was critical for maintaining the dataset's quality, ensuring that our models learned from representative trends rather than being influenced by extreme values.